mozilla/blurts-server/docs/adr/0003-use-queue-for-backend-services.md

   - Supports option of using cloud functions vs. having to host workers in k8s
   - Relatively simple to set up and use compared to other options
   - Mozilla is already using this cloud vendor
+  - Access and management of individual tasks in a queue
+  - Cloud Tasks has explicit rate controls while Pub/Sub requires using a Polling worker (vs. HTTP Push) to implement flow control.
 - Cons:
   - Locked in to GCP ecosystem
   - Hard to test locally/offline